 - how to get involved

 - support services available locally and much more.

 - View or download the Tenants handbook Tenants handbook

 If you live in temporary accommodation you need to read the Temporary accommodation handbook

 Being kept informed

 Please ensure that we have the most up-to-date email address for you, if you have one.
 We send tenants a monthly e-update.
-If you want to get online our Digital Skills – Help everyone get connected might be able to help you.

 The Council produces a newsletter called Threshold which we publish and send to all tenants twice a year.

 The Housing Service regularly posts updates, news and information on our social media accounts so follow us on Facebook , Twitter, and sign up to the our Wealden Weekly email, providing details of your refuse and recycling collections, nearby planning applications and news and information about local events and Council services.

 You can access information about your tenancy such as your rent balance, information on repairs and more by registering for an account in My Wealden and going to Housing Accounts.